alexandrebodin/webpack-book/introduction/Webpack.md

 </html>
 ```

-When your app starts to grow you can image the hassle of handling all those dependencies.
+When your app starts to grow you can see what a hassle it would be to handle all your dependencies.

 Now, imagine being able to `require` the Javascript libraries you need directly into your `.js` files like that: